HaoruiZhang/gatk-protected/README.md

 * (Developers) Gradle 2.13 is needed for building the GATK.
 We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically.

 * (Developers) git lfs 1.1.0 (or greater) is needed for testing GATK-Protected builds.
 It is needed to download large files for the complete test suite.
-Run ``git lfs install`` after downloading, followed by ``git lfs pull`` to download the large files.
-The download is ~500 MB.

 #### R Required Packages
 R packages can be installed using the install_R_packages.R script inside the scripts directory.